wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (b) a statutory declaration by a director of the company to the effect that the consideration provided is not less than the amount by which the shares have been paid up otherwise than in cash and describing the consideration for the issue of the shares (or, where the effect of the issue of the shares is to satisfy the whole or part of a liability of the company, for the liability) in sufficient detail to identify it and stating an estimate of its value and how that value was assessed.

-    (8) Notwithstanding anything contained in subsection (7)(a) of this section or [section 87][321] of the Companies Act 1993, no company into which a society has become converted pursuant to this Part shall be required---
+    (8) Notwithstanding anything contained in subsection (7)(a) of this section or [section 87][324] of the Companies Act 1993, no company into which a society has become converted pursuant to this Part shall be required---

-    *   (a) to show on the list required to be delivered to the Registrar of Companies by subsection (7)(a) of this section; or
+    *   (a) to show on the list required to be delivered to the Registrar of Companies by subsection (7)(a); or

     *   (b) to enter in its share register---

     the description of any person who immediately before the conversion date was a member of the society if the register of members of the society did not contain a description of that person.

-    Section 113D: replaced, on 1 July 1994, by [section 3][322] of the Building Societies Amendment Act 1993 (1993 No 111).
+    Section 113D: replaced, on 1 July 1994, by [section 3][325] of the Building Societies Amendment Act 1993 (1993 No 111).

 ##### 113E Consequential provisions on conversion of society